 Except I’m not thanking the person who gifted me a couple of years of emotional and mental abuse, I’m simply expressing my gratitude for the opportunities his abuse eventually gave me to grow.

 I did deteriorate at first.
-After all, he destroyed anything that was good and pure in me.
+After all, he destroyed all goodness for me.

 But I’ll be damned if “What doesn’t kill you makes you stronger” isn’t the truest thing I’ve heard.

 Let’s be clear on one thing though.
-He gave me nothing but torment and showed me nothing but hatred.
-However, if I had not been exposed to this kind of person, who I never even knew could exist, I might have never realized the following things, and for this, I find my gratitude.
+He gave me nothing but torment and showed me so much hatred.
+However, if I had not been exposed to this kind of person, who I never even knew could exist, I might have never realized the following things.
+This is how I find my gratitude.
 It took me over a year to finally write about this publicly, but the more time that goes on, the more I feel like there are people out there that should hear this.
 Here are ten reasons why I am grateful to my abuser.

 1. I’ve become more empathetic.

 Sympathy is one thing, but when you can actually understand and see where someone is coming from, that is totally different.
 I always wondered how women could stay with someone who is abusing them.
 And now I get it.
 The mind is a powerful place, and I am more fully able to recognize others’ pain.
 I can look outside of myself and walk in other people’s shoes.